 Personal, family, and household debts are covered under the Act.
 This includes money owed for the purchase of an automobile, for medical care, or for charge accounts.

-A debt collector may contact you in person, by mail, telephone, telegram, or fax.
-However, a debt collector may not contact you at unreasonable times or places, such as before 8:00 AM or after 9:00 PM, unless you agree.
-A debt collector also may not contact you at work if the collector knows that your employer disapproves.
+Bill collectors may contact you in person, by mail, telephone, telegram, or fax.
+However, bill collectors may not contact you at unreasonable times or places, such as before 8:00 AM or after 9:00 PM, unless you agree.
+Bill collectors also may not contact you at work if the collector knows that your employer disapproves.

-Can you stop a debt collector from contacting you?
+Can you really stop bill collectors from contacting you?

-Can a collector contact anyone else about your debt?
+Can bill collectors contact anyone else about your debt?

-What must the debt collector tell you about the debt?
+What must the bill collector tell you about the debt?

 Within five days after you are first contacted, the collector must send you a written notice telling you the amount of money you owe; the name of the creditor to whom you owe the money; and what action to take if you believe you do not owe the money.